TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

     - go there
     - add repository
     - go to settings of package, **Integration and services** and **Add Service**
-    - add there your name and token you in find in your [user profile](https://packagist.org/profile/) on Packagist
+    - select "Packagist" and add your name and token from your [user profile](https://packagist.org/profile/)

 ### `LICENSE`